suixinsuo/olympus-protocol/docs/OlympusBasicFund.md

 ```

 #### &emsp;Description
-> This function is for fund's manager and investors to withdraw all their investment.
+> This function is for investors to withdraw all their investment.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.